superduper-io/superduper/docs/content/apply_api/component.md

 Read more about how to build it [here](../core_api/connect) and what it is [here](../fundamentals/datalayer_overview).
 :::

-AI functionality in SuperDuperDB revolves around creating AI models, and configuring them to interact with data via the datalayer.
+AI functionality in superduper revolves around creating AI models, and configuring them to interact with data via the datalayer.

-There are many decisions to be made and configured; for this SuperDuperDB provides the `Component` abstraction.
+There are many decisions to be made and configured; for this superduper provides the `Component` abstraction.

 The typical process is: